However, some aspects of prepping are unique to people on plant-based diets. Here are 9 things you need to consider as a vegan prepper.

 2. Make Your Own Vegan Emergency Meals

 This can make it very hard to find pre-made vegan emergency meals.
-The ones which do exist are often boring and nutritionally incomplete.
+The ones that do exist are often boring and nutritionally incomplete.
 You are probably better off making your own meals by combining staples and freeze-dried ingredients.

 3. Stockpile Egg Replacer

 The message?
 Stockpile more egg replacer than you think you need.
-Read more about egg substitutes.

 4. Get a Hand Mill